Jeff Schroeder (television personality): The Amazing Race 16

-Big Brother 12-13
+Big Brother 12–13

 In 2010, Jeff, along with Jordan, entered the Big Brother 12 house to host the fifth Power of Veto competition, "Lover's Lane".
-Later in 2010, Jeff became a part of the online CBS show Around the World For Free.
+Later in 2010, Jeff became a part of the online CBS show Around the World for Free.
 In 2011, Jeff and Jordan returned to Big Brother, this time as HouseGuest for Big Brother 13.
 Their appearance was due to the "Dynamic Duos" twist, which saw three pairs from past seasons enter the House against eight new HouseGuests.
 Jeff was ultimately evicted during a Double Eviction on Day 55, earning seventh place.

 Online hosting

-Beginning Big Brother 14, Schroeder began hosting the online Big Brother recap show, Big Brother Live Chat, where he would interview house-guests after their evictions.
-The following season, he also began interviewing the house-guests before they entered the house.
+Beginning Big Brother 14, Schroeder began hosting the online Big Brother recap show, Big Brother Live Chat, where he would interview houseguests after their evictions.
+The following season, he also began interviewing the houseguests before they entered the house.

 In 2014, following the exit of Parvati Shallow from the program, Schroeder took over as host of Survivor Live, a recap show similar to Big Brother Live Chat where Schroeder interviews the castaways the day following the episode in which they are voted off.
 His first season hosting the show is for Survivor: San Juan del Sur.

 Personal life

-Jeff and his wife Jordan Lloyd currently own a YouTube channel with over 48,001 subscribers.
-They have two sons together named Layton and Lawson.
+Jeff and his wife Jordan Lloyd currently own a YouTube channel with over 58k subscribers.
+They have two sons named Layton and Lawson.